chucko58/packer-build/README.rst

 file.)

-If the ``variables`` dictionary contains the special key ``pb_templates``, the template generator will process those files.
+If the ``variables`` dictionary contains the special key ``pb_templates``, the template generator will process only those files.
 Names are relative to the directory containing the YAML file.
 This allows a number of builds of the same OS release to share common files.
-See ``source/debian/10_buster/base.yaml`` for an example.
+See ``source/debian/10_buster/base.yaml`` or ``source/ubuntu/18.04_bionic/base-uefi.yaml`` as examples.

 Otherwise any files in the same directory as the YAML file with the same basename are processed.
 E.g. ``my_template.yaml`` will cause to